Professor Paul D. Murray

 As regards broader networks, I am a regular participant in the annual conferences of the Society for the Study of Theology (Treasurer 2003-2005) and the Catholic Theological Association of Great Britain (President 2012-2014) and an occasional participant in the annual meeting of the American Academy of Religion.
 From 2006-2011 I served on the Editorial Board of Concilium International.
 In 2011 I was appointed by Pope Benedict XVI to the third phase of work of the Anglican-Roman Catholic International Commission (ARCIC III) and in 2012 as a Consultor to the Pontifical Council for Justice and Peace.

 - Murray, Paul D. (2004).
 Reason, truth and theology in pragmatist perspective.
 Leuven, Belgium: Peeters.

 Chapter in book

-- Murray, Paul D. (2021).
+- Murray, Paul D. (2023).
 The Reception of Vatican II in Systematic Theology.
-In The Oxford Handbook to Vatican II.
+In The Oxford Handbook of Vatican II.
 Clifford, Catherine E. & Faggioli, Massimo Oxford; New York: Oxford University Press.
+396-417.